jteng2/CSE-403-RecipeCart/developer_manual.md

 More info on JUnit parameterized tests (and JUnit tests in general) here: https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests.

 ### Frontend
+The tests for the frontend are located in the `/front-end/tests/` directory.
+These tests are for JavaScript code and are run via Jest.
+The naming convention of `filename.test.js` must be followed for the tests to be run properly.
+To add a test, create a new file or add to an existing test file if relevant.
+Ensure React is imported, then create a test using the format `test('testName', () => {TEST HERE});`.

 # How to build a release of the software
 Building a release of the software involves the same steps as building the software, and running it on the server of your choice.